codio/site/source/docs/teacher/myfirstproject.html.md

 - Use a preconfigured [Starter Pack](/docs/dashboard/packs/).
 This is a Box fully configured with both pre-installed software as well as starting point code.
 - [Deploy](/docs/ide/tools/deployment/) code to external sites and servers.
 - Each Box comes with the following software installed automatically : [git](/docs/ide/editing/git/), c, java, NodeJS, Ruby and many other useful tools.
 You don't need to know about any of this but it is good to know for more advanced students.
-- There are many very powerful features in Codio, so feel free to browse the [Boxes](/docs/ide/boxes/) and [IDE](/docs/ide/) documentation.
+- There are many very powerful features in Codio, so feel free to browse the [IDE](/docs/ide/) documentation.

 ## Creating a new Project
 The first thing you will want to do is to create a new Project and try some coding.
 Check out the options below and why not start off by using a Starter Pack (see below)?